 Food is a need, a gift, and a pleasure.
 We were meant to enjoy it.

-I am putting a full disclaimer, too, that only in the food and food relationship stuff am I an expert.
+Basically, TMT is me and my thoughts.
+I am putting a full disclaimer that only in the food and food relationship stuff am I (technically) an expert.
 I hold a Bachelor's of Science in Dietetics and a Master's of Science in Clinical Nutrition, and am a Registered Dietitian Nutritionist.
 Anything else is my personal opinion, and I won't claim for it to be anything but.

 Welcome, friend!
 TMT is my place of musings on food, life, culture, etc. If you stick around, bless you.
 If not, I understand.
 Really.